 DC POWER

-Pressing the DC Power button opens the DC Power screen, which displays the status of the DC inverters and provides access to the Inverter Settings screens.
-This button displays the batteries and their voltage, the status of the chargers/inverters and the rate of charge, as well as a Battery Disconnect status button that functions similarly as the rocker switch in the front overhead.
+Press the DC Power button to view the status of the DC inverters and access the Inverter Settings screens.
+This button displays the batteries and their voltage, the status of the chargers/inverters, and the rate of charge.

 GENERATOR